dberman4/XTeam_20/proposal.md

 Briefly describe a problem that your team would like to solve.
 Describe at a high level a program that could solve that problem.

+We are solving the problem of difficulty calculating final grades.
+This program will allow teachers and students to track students grades, and recieve their final score.

+Our program will use a hashtable with linked lists as the buckets to store the students and their grades.
+Each node in the hash table will reference a student which will contain fields for their name, email, a reference to assignement nodes, and a reference to their final grade.

 ## Questions to answer for Exercise #2

 1. Name: Give your project proposal a name (and edit the top line of this file)